HaileeBui/software-testing/README.md

 ```

 ## Note
-`dev` branch contains pipeline and test coverage, code has been fixed for tests to pass
+`dev` branch contains pipeline and test coverage, code has been fixed for tests to pass.
+Some tests are commented out for CI to run

-`ci` branch contains only tests and original source code in /src

 ## Purpose of this repository